Evanesco-Labs/miner/README.md

 score=114387952695245842542743197336030803861427527497199672381530456658266076847982
 ```

 5. Wait for the next epoch.
-Avis mining epoch interval is 100 blocks.
+EVA mining epoch interval is 100 blocks.
    The waiting duration is printed like the following.
    It will wait 294 seconds in this example.
 ```shell